No Form Action Theory |

 The meaning of appearance is precisely identical to being. ...
 If we pay attention to what was said earlier, we will encounter the intrinsic connection between being and appearance.
 But we will fully grasp this intrinsic connection only when we understand "being" at a fairly original level, here meaning in the Greek way.
 [3] The meaning of being refers to phenomenon.
 Phenomenon is not something that is snatched from being after occasionally encountering it.
 Being comes into being only as phenomenon.
 [4]

 It can be seen that Heidegger's analysis indeed shows that the ancient Greeks, in their primordial understanding of being, had already recognized the intrinsic connection between being and appearance (both appearance and phenomenon relate to manifestation).
 However, this was limited to an intuitive, experiential understanding.
 Neither the ancient Greeks nor Heidegger himself provided a precise explanation for why being and appearance have an intrinsic connection.
 This is the most fundamental question.
 Heidegger not only recognized the relationship between being and manifestation, but also recognized that being is related to freedom, to motive force, and to transparency.
-This is a significant progress, already very close to the theory of no form actions.
+This is a significant progress, already very close to the no form action theory.
 However, he did not recognize why they are related.
 This is because he did not recognize that the things represented by these concepts are of no form.
 It seems that no one has recognized that these concepts are top-level concepts at the same level.

 From this perspective, the traditional focus on beings and being as the core objects of study in metaphysics is problematic, as there are five other concepts of equal status to being.
 Therefore, the core objects of study in metaphysics should be elevated to form and no form.
 There is no hope for breakthrough if philosophy solely focuses on "being" as its core object of study.
 Correspondingly, the core of ontological research should also be elevated to form and no form.

 Thus, as previously explained, there is a relationship of no form integrated transformation between ontology, epistemology, and methodology.
-The theory of no form actions, starting from the two-dimensional theory of form and no form to explore and understand this world, necessarily requires certain methods.
+The no form action theory, starting from the two-dimensional theory of form and no form to explore and understand this world, necessarily requires certain methods.
 These methods include no form united transformation, no form integrated transformation, trinity of no form, viewing form from the perspective of no form, and viewing no form from the perspective of form, among others.
 The methods of no form united transformation, no form integrated transformation, and trinity of no form are inherent in no form actions, naturally integrated with no form.
 These methods are not externally added to no form.
-In the process of developing the theory of no form actions and explaining the world, these methods naturally emerge.
+In the process of developing the no form action theory and explaining the world, these methods naturally emerge.
 They not only emerge naturally but also inevitably.
 Therefore, these methods are natural methods, that is, the inherent methods of no form itself.
 "Viewing form from the perspective of no form and viewing no form from the perspective of form" is a way for humans to observe both, and also a way for form and no form to combine with each other.
 Since no form is a top-level concept, these methods are also top-level methods.

 These six top-level concepts are all recognized as no form through a process of limit.
 They all reach no form from different angles.
 They are unified as no form, which means there are intrinsic connections between them.
 It's like reaching the end of a road by walking along it, or reaching the end of a river by swimming to its end.
 Although the end reached is the same, the routes to reach the end are different, thus causing different ways of reaching the end.
 These top-level concepts cannot be simply reduced to no form.
 Each possesses its own distinct trajectory, and each of their trajectories is a path leading to no form.
 Therefore, based on their different trajectories, we can see that no form has three different actions and three different formal concepts (being, freedom, and transparency).
 Viewed from the perspective of isolation's unfold-manifestation, no form is space.
 From the perspective of motive force's unfold-manifestation, no form is time.
 From the perspective of manifestation's unfold-manifestation, no form is the present.
 Although the present, space, and time are all no form, and their essence is the same, what we see of them is different.
 This distinction is due to the results we get from looking at no form from different angles.
 These no forms are also distinguished by the trajectories they carry along their different paths towards no form.